karlseguin/http.zig/readme.md

         // Size of the static buffer to give each thread.
 Memory usage will be
         // `count * buffer_size`.
 If you're making heavy use of either `req.arena` or
-        // `res.arena`, this is likely the single easier way to gain performance.
-This
+        // `res.arena`, this is likely the single easiest way to gain performance.
-        // will require `count * buffer_size` memory.
         .buffer_size = 8192,
     },